Sheep-s4n/Chemical-music/README.md

 # Notes

-> Music files have been temporarily removed due to copyright restrictions.
-Royalty-free music will be added in the future.
+> Due to copyright restrictions, some music files have been temporarily removed.
+This includes the files listed in progressive.json, but plot.json is copyright-free.

 > **Voice Recognition & Voice-Control Model**
 >